Actuarial Training at Stony Brook

 Validation by Educational Experience-

-Students can also earn Validation by Educational Experience (VEE), instead of taking exams, in the areas of applied statistics, finance and economics by taking pairs of approved courses at Stony Brook in each subject and obtaining grades of B- or better.
-For applied statistics, the courses are AMS 315, Data Analysis and AMS 316, Introduction to Time Series Analysis (for graduate students, AMS 578, Regression Theory and AMS 586, Time Series ; for finance, ECO 389 and BUS 355; and for economics, ECO 303 and 305.
-Note: A student must pass Exam P or FM before they are eligible for the VEE option.
+Students can also earn Validation by Educational Experience (VEE), instead of taking exams, in the areas of mathematical statistics, finance and economics by taking pairs of approved courses at Stony Brook in each subject and obtaining grades of B- or better.
+For mathematical statistics, the course is AMS 412, Introduction to Mathematical Statistics (for graduate students, AMS 570, Mathematical Statistics); for finance, ECO 389 and BUS 355; and for economics, ECO 303 and 305.
+Note: A student must pass Exam P or FM before they are eligible for the VEE option (https://www.soa.org/Education/Exam-Req/edu-vee.aspx).

 For more details about the actuarial exams, please refer to the Society of Actuaries website www.soa.org .
 Currently, a student typically needs to pass the first actuarial exam, Exam P, and have at least one VEE subject passed to be qualified for an entry actuarial position.